MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

     ![Filter using Azure AD conditional access](media/sso-logon.png)

 1. It's recommended that you sign into mobile and desktop apps from managed and unmanaged devices.
 This is to make sure that the activities are properly captured in the activity log.<br />
 To verify that the activity is properly captured, click on a single sign-on log on activity so that it opens the activity drawer.
-Make sure the **User agent tag** properly reflects whether the device is a native client (meaning either a mobile or desktop app) or the device is a managed device (compliant, domain joined, or valid client certificate).
+Make sure the **User agent tag** properly reflects whether the device is a native client (meaning either a mobile or desktop app) or the device is a managed device (Intune compliant, Hybrid Azure AD Joined, or valid client certificate).

 > [!NOTE]
 > After it is deployed, you can't remove an app from the Conditional Access App Control page.
 As long as you don't set a session or access policy on the app, the Conditional Access App Control won't change any behavior for the app.